• Skip to secondary menu

 What is a Weibull Distribution?

 The Weibull distribution is a continuous probability distribution that can fit an extensive range of distribution shapes.
-Like the normal distribution, the Weibull distribution describes the probabilities associated with continuous data.
+Like the normal distribution, the Weibull distribution is unimodal and describes probabilities associated with continuous data.
 However, unlike the normal distribution, it can also model skewed data.
 In fact, its extreme flexibility allows it to model both left- and right-skewed data.
 [Read more…] about Weibull Distribution: Uses, Parameters & Examples

 Poisson Distribution: Definition & Uses